User Guide

 ROM Emulation

-ROM Emulation is a pivotal feature of the SidecarT board, enabling the Atari ST to treat ROM files from a microSD card or an external web server as native ROM chips.
+ROM Emulation is a pivotal feature of the Multi-device, enabling the Atari ST to treat ROM files from a microSD card or an external web server as native ROM chips.
 This guide covers how use and set up the ROM Emulation.

 Select the ROM to emulate

-The SidecarT board can be configured to emulate a ROM file from a microSD card or an external web server.
+The Multi-device can be configured to emulate a ROM file from a microSD card or an external web server.
 This section explains how to select the ROM to emulate in both cases.

 1. Enter into the Configurator mode by pressing the SELECT button more than one second.
 Now, power cycle your computer and the Configurator boot menu will be displayed.
 Press LEFT SHIFT to enter into the Configurator application, or wait 5 seconds to boot the Atari ST normally, open the Cartridge drive and run the SIDECART.TOS file.